Hamming graphs and concentration properties in non-quasi-reflexive Banach spaces: Stability under sums

 We refer the reader to Theorem 3.5 and Corollary 3.6 of \cite{LR} for a proof of this result.

-Let us note that Proposition 3.2 of \cite{LR} also stays true by replacing "quasi reflexive AUS" by "having property HC$_p$ for some $p \in (1, \infty)$".
+Let us note that Proposition 3.2 of \cite{LR} also stays true by replacing ``quasi-reflexive AUS" by ``having property HC$_p$ for some $p \in (1, \infty)$". \\

 We also would like to mention the following: we could define symmetric concentration properties \textit{SFC$_p$}, \textit{SIP$_p$} and \textit{SC$_p$}, corresponding respectively to properties HFC$_p$, HIC$_p$ and HC$_p$ by asking the function $f$ to be Lipschitz for the symmetric distance in the definitions of these properties (instead of being Lipschitz for the Hamming distance).
 Then, it is known that a reflexive (resp. quasi-reflexive) $p$-AUS Banach space, for $p \in (1, \infty)$, would have property SFC$_p$ (resp.
 SC$_p$).
-However, the analogue of the directionnal Lipschitz constants is not clear for the symmetric distance.
+Moreover, even though we wrote our properties HFC$_{p,d}$, HIC$_{p,d}$ and HC$_{p,d}$ with the letter ``H" because the quantities $\alpha_j$, $j \in \{1, \cdots, k \}$ can be seen as directional Lipschitz constants when $[\N]^k$ is endowed with the Hamming distance, we could replace ``$f : ([\N]^k, \dH) \to X$ Lipschitz" by ``$f : [\N]^k \to X$ bounded" in the definitions so that no reference to any specific metric is made.
+With that remark in mind and the fact that HC$_{p,d}$ implies SC$_p$, we get that property HC$_{p,d}$ prevents the equi-Lipschitz embeddings of the symmetric graphs.